All Episodes

 Right.

-I I don't you may actually be right.
+You may actually be right.

-I mean, if anybody would know about these kind of it'd be Hillary, she's the one with the testicle lockbox.
+I mean, if anybody would know about these kinds of things, it would be Hillary.

-So which has been documented, by the way.
+So, which has been documented, by the way.

 I don't think it worked on Trump, obviously.

-But I appreciate the uh call, Christopher.
+But I appreciate the call, Christopher.

 Thanks much.